Double Diamond Develop Phase graphic

 4. Arrange the components for each screen and take a picture with your phone's camera.

-4. Crop all images to the crop marks.
+4. Crop any photographs to the crop marks.

 B. Making an interactive prototype